phalcon/blog/_posts/2019-09-22-phalcon-v4-0-0-rc1-released.md

 ---
 We are very happy to announce the release of **v4.0.0 Release Candidate (RC) 1**!
 [Github Tag](https://github.com/phalcon/cphalcon/releases/tag/v4.0.0-rc.1).

-As always, we cannot thank your community enough!
+We cannot thank your community enough!
 We said this before but it is worth repeating: our community is what drives this project forward and makes it better with every release!
 <!--more-->

 As we are getting closer to the stable version of v4, this release has addressed a good number of outstanding issues, but also bugs found during testing.
 We only have one actual issue to resolve for v4 and 33 documents to revise.